 Kausani: Honeymooner’s Paradise

 The expansive, cool and wooded valleys with an amazing backdrop of snow-capped hills provided a pleasing experience whereas the ashram of Mahatma Gandhi, the temple of Baijanath and the site of Bageshwar offers sightseeing for visitors.

 Varkala: The Beach Retreat

 However, its religious significance notwithstanding, its distinct location, with seaside restaurants, shops and hotels calling out for prospective tourist rupee and its majestic sights of sunrises and sunsets makes it one of the top tourist places to visit in India.

-Customs, rituals, manners, traditions, languages, peoples change in a startling contrast from one region to another.
-A continuous civilization alive for thousands of years, chances are that the street you are crossing by may be the one traversed by Buddha 2,500 years ago or the scene of a history changing battle.
+Customs, rituals, manners, traditions, languages, people exsit in a startling contrast from one region to another.
+A continuous civilization alive for thousands of years, chances are that the street you are crossing by maybe the one traversed by Buddha 2,500 years ago or the scene of a history changing battle.